The Silent Epidemic Affecting Our Pets

 Once you have started the process, your veterinarian will want to see you for regular weigh-ins and consultations to make sure you are meeting goals and adjusting as needed.

-This is a serious issue and has proven affect on longevity.
+This is a serious issue and has proven an effect on longevity.
 We all want our pets to be with us for as long as possible, so helping them lose excess weight is just one way we can help make that happen!
+Be sure to schedule regular appointments with your local veterinarian to monitor the health of your pet.
+Contact All Creatures Veterinary Hospital today to schedule with us!

 Pet Obesity Prevention: Useful information on assessing pets’ body weight, calorie needs, and weight loss tools www.petobesityprevention.com